groggero95/tsca/REPORT.md

 The starting point to get a working implementation for the Montgomery based RSA encryption is having a library capable of managing integers on a large number of bits (such as 1024 or 2048), since this will be most likely the size that will be used by most of the main core variables (private and public key, for instance).
 Usually, standard C libraries support numbers up to 128 bits (long double), which is the minimum key size for an admissible time side channel attack on RSA encryption.
 Thus, an extra library is needed.

-After such library is obtained, the pseudo-code presented above ([Theoretical references](#theoretical-references)) has to be ported into a real C implementation through the primary functions `Montgomery multiplication` and `Montgomery exponentation`.
+After such library is obtained, the pseudo-code presented above ([Theoretical references](#theoretical-references)) has to be ported into a real C implementation through the primary functions `Montgomery multiplication` and `Montgomery exponentiation`.

 Finally, both the library and the RSA encryption have to be checked against a reference and reliable implementation; in our case, it will be a Python one, since this programming language doesn't force any explicitly defined limit to a number object, which makes it an ideal candidate.